Lioomatty/Lioomatty/README.md

 - 👋 Hi, I’m @Lioomatty
-- 👀 I’m interested in coding
+- 👀 I’m interested in JDM Cars, Website Development and Racing
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Javascript frameworks such as React.JS
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I'm not looking to collaborate right now
 - 📫 How to reach me matthewmcgee2005@gmail.com

 <!---